TonyChouteau/brainfuck.js/README.md

 # brainfuck.js
-Library JS to write &amp; execute BrainFuck
+Library JS to execute BrainFuck in the web